david-sauvage/effective-java-summary/README.md

 __Item 79 : Avoid excessive synchronization__

 As a rule, you should do as little work as possible inside synchronized regions.
-When designing a mutable class think about whether or not it should be synchronized.
+When designing a mutable class think about whether it should be synchronized.

 __Item 80 : Executors, tasks and streams__

-The java.util.concurrent package added a the executor framework.
+The java.util.concurrent package added an executor framework.
 It contains class such as ExecutorService that can help you run Tasks in other threads.
 You should refrain from using Threads and now using this framework in order to parallelize computation when needed.

 __Item 81 : Prefer concurrency  utilities to wait and notify__